MicroLua/MicroLua/docs/mlua.md

 - `Thread:join()`\
   `Thread:__close()`\
   Wait for the thread to terminate.
-If the thread terminates with an error, the function re-throws the error.
+If the thread terminates with an error, the function re-raises the error.
 If the thread is assigned to a to-be-closed variable, it is joined when the variable is closed.

 ### `Group`